ibm-ecosystem-engineering/cp4d-watsonx-install/install-guide/docs/install-cpd-watsonx-manually.md

+---
+sidebar_position: 4
+---

-# Installing IBM Cloud Pak for Data 4.8.4 and watsonx.ai using CPD-CLI
+# Method 2: Use CPD-CLI to Install IBM Cloud Pak for Data and watsonx

-This tutorial uses the cpd-cli to manually install the IBM Cloud Pak for Data platform (version 4.8.4) and watsonx.ai.
+This method uses the cpd-cli to manually install the IBM Cloud Pak for Data platform (version 4.8.4) and watsonx.ai.
 The documentation can be found at: <https://www.ibm.com/docs/en/cloud-paks/cp-data/4.8.x?topic=data-installing-cloud-pak>.

 ## Prerequisites